pandaisfast/msds682-fall2023-data-streaming/docs/lec3/index.md

 ```

 The process flows from top to bottom, depicting the typical flow of records from the Kafka broker to the consumer.

+## Kafka Consumer Group

+1. **Groups and Consumers**: Every Kafka reader (or "consumer") is part of a group.
+2. **Unique ID**: Each group has a unique identifier called "group.id".
+3. **Consumer Group**: A logical set of consumers that consume from the same topic.
+4. **Same Logic, Different Partitions**: Each consumer within a group runs the same logic but consumes data from different partitions.
+5. **Exclusive Partition Consumption**: Within a group, data from a single partition is consumed by only one consumer.
+6. **Multiple Group Consumption**: Different consumer groups can independently consume the same topic without interfering with each other.
+7. **Excess Consumers**: If the number of consumers in a group exceeds the number of partitions in a topic, the extra consumers remain idle as they have no data to consume.

+Within the same consumer group (i.e., with the same `group.id`), it's generally recommended that all consumers have consistent settings.
+This ensures that all consumers in that group behave in a consistent manner, especially when it comes to handling offsets, rebalancing, and processing records.
+However, there might be some configurations that can differ, but fundamental configurations, especially those affecting processing semantics, should be consistent.

+## Subscription

+1. **Why use subscription in Kafka**:

+      - **Topic Specification**: Consumers use subscriptions to specify which topics they want to consume from.

+      - **Load Balancing**: For consumers in the same consumer group, Kafka automatically balances the load, ensuring each consumer reads from certain partitions, allowing parallel processing.

+      - **Dynamic Topic Matching**: Consumers can subscribe to topics that match a certain pattern rather than specifying exact topics.

+2. **Can we skip using subscription?**:

+      - Without using subscription, a consumer wouldn't know from which topic to fetch data.
+However, Kafka allows "manual assignment" where consumers can be directly assigned to specific partitions without subscribing to the whole topic.
+This bypasses Kafka's automatic load-balancing, making developers manually manage it.

+      - Manual assignment is useful in specific cases where precise control is needed, but generally, using subscriptions is more convenient as it automates partition assignment and balancing.

+3. **Subscribing to Multiple Topics**:

+      - A consumer can listen to more than one topic using a pattern.
+When using patterns, follow the "regexp" format.